LizGoro90/db-tour/tutorials/sql-builder/02/README.md

 }
 ```

-Use the `All` method on the query to dump all its results into the `books`
-slice.
 ![Note](https://github.com/LizGoro90/db-tour/tree/master/static/img)
 > An alias exists only for the duration of the query.

+Finally, use `All` to copy every single result of the query into the `books`
+slice:

 ```go
 var books []BookAuthorSubject